hellpig/collatz/README.md

 Unless mentioned otherwise, GPU code is for Nvidia GPUs because I found many unforgivable arithmetic errors from Intel and AMD GPUs.
 Even if using OpenCL instead of CUDA, Nvidia requires that you install Nvidia CUDA Toolkit.
 Unless mentioned otherwise, GPU code is OpenCL.

-I of course would recommend Linux as your OS.
+I recommend Linux as your OS for Nvidia and maybe even for Intel GPUs.
+I had bad experiences with an AMD GPU on Linux.
+The following install commands are for Ubuntu.
+For my specific Nvidia GPU, I needed to run `sudo apt install nvidia-driver-455 nvidia-cuda-toolkit`.
+For a very old Intel GPU, I needed `sudo apt install beignet-dev`.
+For newer Intel GPUs, I needed `sudo apt install intel-opencl-icd opencl-headers ocl-icd-opencl-dev`.
+For my AMD GPU, I needed `sudo apt install mesa-opencl-icd opencl-headers ocl-icd-opencl-dev`.

 For OpenCL on macOS, use the *-framework opencl* option of gcc (instead of the usual Linux *-lOpenCL* option).
 Keep in mind that OpenCL (and CUDA) on macOS is deprecated.

 For OpenCL on Windows, you need Cygwin.
 Select the gcc-core and libOpenCL-devel packages when installing Cygwin (does Nvidia need libOpenCL-devel?).
 For Cygwin, gcc needs */cygdrive/c/Windows/System32/OpenCL.DLL* as an argument (instead of the usual *-lOpenCL* option).
-To get a printf() in an OpenCL kernel to work in Cygwin, I had to add C:\cygwin64\bin\ to the Windows Path then run via the usual cmd.exe.
+To get a printf() in an OpenCL kernel to work in Cygwin, I had to add C:\cygwin64\bin\ to the Windows Path then run via the usual cmd.exe (that is, not the Cygwin64 Terminal).

 Nvidia on Windows has a weird thing for OpenCL (maybe CUDA too).
 A printf() inside an OpenCL kernel needs *llu* for ulong (*lu* only prints 32 bits), but, even though this is OpenCL and *lu* works on Windows with Intel and AMD GPUs, needing *llu* is a typical Windows thing I guess.
 On second thought, a long integer is always 64-bit in OpenCL, so this behavior by Nvidia is actually a bug.
 Luckily, *llu* works for Nvidia-on-Linux and for a couple other situations (but not for AMD-on-Windows), so I just switched all my OpenCL kernels to use *llu*.
 Anyway, I wonder if PRIu64 works in OpenCL for all devices and platforms.

 At any point, please ask me if anything here is unclear!
 I achieved my codes by communicating with various people, so please do the same!

 I am curious how these codes will run on ARM CPUs.
 Nvidia Jetson has Nvidia GPUs running on ARM.
 I wouldn't expect the OpenCL or CUDA kernels to be effected by the CPU, but how will the host code run?
 How will my CPU-only codes run on Apple's M1 chips, which are ARM?
 Is gcc's \_\_builtin_ctzll(0) still undefined?

+**2024 update**: Intel and AMD GPUs on Windows no longer seem to correctly support \_\_int128 within OpenCL: sometimes, a kernel won't compile (clBuildProgram will fail), sometimes clEnqueueNDRangeKernel will freeze, and sometimes the kernel will simply never finish running.
+I would argue that OpenCL *never* supported \_\_int128 because division never worked (maybe division works on Nvidia's OpenCL?).
+Intel (and maybe AMD) have never supported \_\_int128 on Linux.
+Luckily, my nonNvidiaGPU code does not use \_\_int128, but achieves 128-bit integers by hand.
+Some of my code uses \_\_int128 (collatzSieve2toK_FindPatterns_GPU.c, code in the sieveless folder, and code in the reduceTo1 folder), though this is mostly unimportant code that could be converted to my 128byHand approach.

+**Another 2024 update**: I just noticed that [CUDA now supports \_\_int128](https://developer.nvidia.com/blog/implementing-high-precision-decimal-arithmetic-with-cuda-int128/)!
+Me using the initially-buggy-but-fixed-by-me GPL file cuda_uint128.h to get 128-bit support on CUDA was sketchy, so, if I get access to another Nvidia GPU, I'd love to make another version of the code that removes this dependency!
+There are currently only 3 files (all in the partiallySieveless folder) that use cuda_uint128.h, and I would add \_128byHand to the filenames of the two CUDA files (the third file is CPU-only, not CUDA) once I created the \_\_int128 versions of them.

 ## There are two good algorithms